Chemistry Teaching Laboratory Workshops

 Visitors to the CTL are required to read and abide by the Health and Safety information for visitors and visiting groups, below.

 If you are visiting as a solo student, please download and sign the solo consent form.
-Please note, we only accept bookings from solo students if you are unable to be accompanied by their teacher and are the sole student from your school.
-You must be over 16 yrs old.
+Please note, we only accept bookings from solo students if you are unable to be accompanied by their teacher.
+Presently, there is a limit of 6 solo students from any one school.
+You must be over 16 yrs old on the day of your workshop.

 Please note that the CTL staff reserve the right to refuse entry to any student or staff who is not dressed appropriately for working in a laboratory.